-6.2 Animation Transitions
+6.2.
+Animation Transitions

-Besides the keystates, that define the important views and presented information, the transitions between the keystates are a second major aspect that we consider to come to holistically animations.
+Besides the keystates the transitions between the keystates are a second major aspect that we consider to come to holistically animations.
 In general, each transition is an interpolation between two keystates.
-Each parameter of the visualizations, e.g. color or camera position, must be interpolated separately.
-Depending on the type of parameters, we distinguish three major types of transitions:
+Each parameter of the visualizations must be interpolated separately.
+Depending on the type of parameters, we distinguish three major types of transitions, we will present in detail in the following: